IwunzeGE/DevOps-Project/PROJECT 16/README.md

 # AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM PART 1

-In Porject 15 earlier, The below architecture was provisioned manually using the AWS Console.
+In Project 15 earlier, The below architecture was provisioned manually using the AWS Console.

 ![Alt text](images/architecture.png)